Wolf-Hirschhorn Syndrome Clinical Presentation

 Growth

-• A comparison of cognitive-behavioral features of 19 children with Wolf-Hirschhorn syndrome and 26 children with 1 of 3 other subtelomeric deletions.[10]
-Children with Wolf-Hirschhorn syndrome to be more severely impacted cognitively than children from the other groups.
-The overall adaptive behavior in children with Wolf-Hirschhorn syndrome is lower compared with children with other subtelomeric deletions.
-Children with Wolf-Hirschhorn syndrome exhibit strengths in socialization skills comparable to the other groups.
-The proportion of children with Wolf-Hirschhorn syndrome with autism or autisticlike features is significantly lower than the rates of autism found in the other subtelomeric disorders.
+Patients experience expressive language delays.
+Moreover, a study that compared cognitive-behavioral features of 19 children with WHS and 26 children with one of three other subtelomeric deletions found that the cognitive impact of WHS was more severe than it was in the other groups.
+The overall adaptive behavior in children with WHS was lower compared with children with the other subtelomeric deletions.
+However, children with WHS displayed strengths in socialization skills similar to that of the other groups.
+In addition, compared with the rates of autism found in the other subtelomeric disorders, a significantly lower proportion of children with WHS had autism or autisticlike features.
+[16]

 Skull